 Fish oils are also a good idea to incorporate into your daily routine.
 Fish Oil supplements are full of DHA which plays an important role in baby’s brain development.

-2. Choose a provider and start researching where you want to delivery
+2. Choose a provider and start researching where you want to deliver

 I want to encourage you to do your research here instead of just going with the OB/GYN you’ve been using all along.
 They very well may be the best fit in the end, but it’s worth learning about options in your area!